-It’s strange to me how I can think back as far as my adolescence and recall with relative clarity how I responded to certain movies at the time, yet memories of films seen in my adult years often leave me stumped.
-I was 21 when The Amityville Horror came out (not exactly yesterday, were talking 39 years ago, folks); but I can’t seem to recall exactly what I thought of it at the time.
+Generally, I can think back to my adolescence and recall with relative clarity what it is I felt about most of the movies I saw at the time.
+What's perplexing is how often I fail to be blessed with the same level of recall when it comes to movies I've seen during my adult years.
+I was 21 when The Amityville Horror came out (not exactly yesterday, we're talking 39 years ago, folks); but thinking back on it, I can’t seem to remember exactly what I thought of then.
 I mean, did I find it even remotely scary?
 Did I buy into any of that “Based on a True Story” hype?
 Did I find it then, as I do now, to be an entertaining parade of haunted house clichés and hoary horror film tropes?

-Is there something paranormally suspicious about my inability to remember?
+Worse, is there something metaphysically suspicious about my inability to remember?
 Hmmm….

 |James Brolin as George Lutz|